ricardobcl/Dotted-Version-Vectors/README.md

 When a client wants to write to a key/value, he gives a value and a VV.
 We first create a new DVVSet to represent the new write, using `new`.
-It returns a DVVSet with that VV inside and the new value in the AL.
-Then we call a function `update` on that new DVVSet and the server's DVVSet.
-It synchronizes both to discard old values on the server.
+It returns a DVVSet with the same causal information as the VV and the new value in the AL. Then, we call a function `update` on that new DVVSet and the server's DVVSet.
+It synchronizes both, discarding old values.
 In this case, *v1* is outdated because the client VV already knows (A,1), therefore we discard it.
-After this, we advance the causal information in DVVSet and insert a new *Dot* to reflect the new event.
-In the example, we advance the VV from `(A,2)` to `(A,3)` and create a *Dot* for *v3*.
+After this, we advance the causal information in DVVSet and insert a new Dot to reflect the new event.
+In the example, we advance the VV from `(A,2)` to `(A,3)` and create a Dot for *v3*.

 ## Real World with Riak